-Explore the local sights of Yogyakarta.
+The next day, explore the local sights of Yogyakarta.
 Our favourites are the batik shops on Jalan Malioboro, eating some of the local street food, trying out the most famous Yogya dish of gudeg and visiting the Sultan’s Palace and the water palace.
 You can get around all of these places on foot or by becak.
-A full city tour on a becak should cost no more than 100,000 rupiah, but make sure you make it clear to your driver that you don’t want to be taken to any shops unless you specify them -- is a strong likelihood that commissions will be involved.
+A full city tour on a becak should cost no more than 100,000 rupiah, but make sure you make it clear to your driver that you don’t want to be taken to any shops unless you specify them—is a strong likelihood that commissions will be involved.

 Day 11: Dieng Plateau